Red Bull Romaniacs

-The Red Bull Romaniacs Hard Enduro Rallye is an annual off-road motorcycle race held in Sibiu, Romania.
+Red Bull Romaniacs is an annual off-road motorcycle race held in Sibiu, Romania.
 It was founded in 2004 by Martin Freinademetz.
 The event attracts competitors from over 52 nations each year.
-The competition spans five days, with the first day featuring an in-city Prolog, followed by four days of off-road racing on enduro trails in the regions surrounding Sibiu and the Southern Carpathian Mountains.
+The competition spans five days, with the first day featuring an in-city Prologue, followed by four days of off-road racing on enduro trails in the regions surrounding Sibiu and the Southern Carpathian Mountains.

 The event is part of the FIM Hard Enduro World Championship Series.

 Organizer Martin Freinademetz conceived the idea for a hard enduro rally in the Transylvania region after visiting the Carpathian Mountains that surround the historic city of Sibiu.

 The Red Bull Romaniacs Hard Enduro Rallye is organized under the patronage of the Romanian National Tourism Authority.

-Prolog
+Prologue

-The Prolog of the Red Bull Romaniacs Hard Enduro Rallye is held on Bulevardul Coposu, the main street in the city center of Sibiu.
+The Prologue is held on Bulevardul Coposu, the main street in the city center of Sibiu.
 It then moves to the nearby mountains and forests, where competitors must prove their endurance and riding skills.
-Each year, a different Prolog course and off-road race tracks are created.
+Each year, a different Prologue course and off-road race tracks are created.

-Offroad tracks
+Tracks

 The tracks cross mountain areas, rocky terrain, hills, and valleys, with tarmac being avoided as much as possible.
 The length of the tracks varies between 100 km and 180 km each day, depending on the class in which the competitor enters.
 The main challenges include technical sections that pass through wooded areas, where competitors face natural terrain obstacles, such as trees, rocks, mud, and steep inclines.
 Petrol fuel stops, or tank stops, are placed at intervals of approximately 70 km, allowing contestants to refuel their motorcycles and refresh themselves.

 The track is marked with banners, signs, and colored markings, and it is loaded onto a GPS to ensure safety.
 There are also specially designed spectator points along the route.

 List of winners

-Graham Jarvis is the most successful competitor in the event's history, with seven overall wins.
+Graham Jarvis and Manuel Lettenbichler are the most successful competitors in the event's history, with seven overall wins apiece.